bcgov/aps-infra-platform/documentation/how-to/upstream-services.md

 ### Silver cluster

 By default, new Gateways are created on the Silver cluster.
-Setting up a Gateway is completely self-serve.
+Setting up a Gateway on Silver is completely self-serve.

-The following steps are required to configure the gateway for your API:
+The following steps are required to configure the Gateway for your API:

 #### Service configuration